The Present Simple Tense

 VII.
 The Past Perfect Tense.

-The Past Perfect Tense is used for actions completed in the past by a definite moment in the past or before another action started in the past.
+past by a definite moment in the past or before another action started in

 I had finished my work before my wife came back home.